-Champion Father advocates for disability inclusion and helps get Upendo back into school
+Champion Father advocates for disability inclusion and helps Upendo get back into school

 Despite fee-free primary and secondary education in Tanzania, the extra costs of educating a child can be debilitating for many families in rural Tanzania.
 Children living in poverty, girls, and children with disabilities are the most vulnerable to being denied their right to a basic education.
 The direct costs of school materials, and the lost opportunity costs of a child being in school rather than at home supporting their family through unpaid labour, continues to keep children out of school.